sophiehersz/TCGA_LUAD_project/README.md

 2. Selection of genes of interest (feature sets) for model fitting
 3. Fitting of a Logistic Regression and Random Forest model to the data using nested cross-validation
    1. inner loop - hyperparameter seach on training set (stratified 5-fold data split)
-   2. outer loop - best model performance evaluation on test set (stratified 10-fold data split)
+   2. outer loop - best model performance evaluation on test set (stratified 10-fold data split) using ROC-AUC metrics
 4. Extraction of feature importance for gene selection